sudosammy/knary/README.md

 [![Build Status](https://travis-ci.org/sudosammy/knary.svg?branch=master)](https://travis-ci.org/sudosammy/knary)  [![Coverage Status](https://coveralls.io/repos/github/sudosammy/knary/badge.svg?branch=master)](https://coveralls.io/github/sudosammy/knary?branch=master)

+⚠️ **Note: Upgrading from version 2?
+You need to change your DNS setup.
+See step #2 and #3 below.** ⚠️

 >Like "Canary" but more hipster, which means better 😎😎😎

 knary is a canary token server that notifies a Slack/Discord/Teams/Lark channel (or other webhook) when incoming HTTP(S) or DNS requests match a given domain or any of its subdomains.
 It also supports functionality useful in offensive engagements including subdomain denylisting, working with Burp Collaborator, and running from a container.